neat/mutation

 ): void

-Add a connection between two previously unconnected nodes, reusing a stable innovation id per unordered node pair when possible.
+Add a connection between two previously unconnected nodes, reusing a stable innovation id per exact directed edge when possible.

 Notes on behavior: